Soyebsoyeb/mechanistic-interpretability-v2/book/chapters/chapter_02.md

 ## 2.1 What Is a Neural Network, Really?

-Before we can reverse engineer a neural network, we need to know what kind of object we are staring at.
-At first glance, it is a function approximator: a big black box that eats tensors and spits out tensors.
-But that is like calling a Swiss watch "a thing that tells time."
-A neural network is a **computational system**: a directed graph of primitive operations that executes an algorithm, layer by layer, edge by edge.
+Before we try to reverse engineer a neural network, we need to know exactly what kind of object it is.
+At first glance, it looks like a function approximator: a box that takes in tensors and returns tensors.
+But that description is too shallow.
+It is like calling a Swiss watch "a thing that tells time."
+A neural network is a **computational system**: a directed graph of simple operations that runs an algorithm, step by step, edge by edge.

-Mechanistic interpretability is the art of reading that algorithm from the weights.
+Mechanistic interpretability is the practice of reading that algorithm back out of the weights.

-This chapter gives you the vocabulary and the tools to do that reading.
+This chapter builds the tools for that reading.
 We will:

-- Represent networks as **computational graphs** with precise node and edge semantics.
+- Define networks as **computational graphs**, with a precise meaning for each node and edge.
-- Treat internal representations as **vectors in high dimensional space** and ask what information they carry.
+- Treat internal representations as **vectors in a high dimensional space**, and ask exactly what information each vector carries.
-- Distinguish **local** from **distributed** representations, and see precisely why the claim "neuron 847 fires for cats" is, in general, not a well posed statement about the function the network computes.
+- Separate **local** from **distributed** representations, and prove why the sentence "neuron 847 fires for cats" is, in general, not even a well defined claim about the function the network computes.
-- Identify **features** using linear, nonlinear, and subspace methods.
+- Learn how to find **features** using linear, nonlinear, and subspace methods.
-- Understand why representation structure emerges from the interaction of architecture, optimization, data, and loss.
+- See why the shape of a representation is not an accident.
+It comes from four forces acting together: architecture, optimization, data, and loss.

 Let's begin.